 What is the worst time to buy a used motorcycle?

-The worst time to buy a used motorcycle usually is during the spring until the peak of the summer.
+The worst time to buy a used motorcycle is usually from spring until the peak of the summer.

-In other words, this is not that much different than buying a new motorcycle.
+In other words, this is not much different from buying a new motorcycle.

 In spring, buyers will often be aware of the approaching motorcycle season and will not be willing to accept or even consider lower-than-asking price offers.

-Prices for used motorcycles will start to go down with the approach of the end of the driving season.
-Used and older models can also be affected by the introduction of newer models.
+Prices for used motorcycles will start decreasing with the approaching end of the driving season.
+The introduction of newer models can also affect used and older models.

 What are the worst months to buy a motorcycle?